Columbus Air Force Base

-Columbus Air Force Base is a United States Air Force base located in Columbus, Mississippi.
+Columbus Air Force Base is a United States Air Force base located in unincorporated Lowndes County, Mississippi, near Columbus.
 The host unit at Columbus AFB is the 14th Flying Training Wing (14 FTW), which is a part of Air Education and Training Command (AETC).

 The residential portion of the base is a census-designated place, with a population of 1,604 at the 2020 census.

 Base history

 Columbus Air Force Base (AFB) was established in 1941, after the US War Department authorized a pilot training base near Columbus, Mississippi.
 It was originally named Kaye Field, after World War I flying ace Samuel Kaye Jr., but confusion with nearby Key Field in Meridian, Mississippi led to it being renamed as Columbus Army Flying School.
 The base was deactivated after the end of World War II, but was reactivated four years later with the beginning of the Korean War.

 In 1955, Columbus AFB was transferred to Strategic Air Command (SAC) and was occupied by the 4228th Strategic Wing, which later became the 454th Bombardment Wing.
 In 1969, Columbus AFB was transferred back to Air Training Command, and was occupied by the 3650th Pilot Training Wing, which became the 14th Flying Training Wing in 1972.